kulotsystems/aclc-iriga-web-appdev2-2022/README.md

 ```

 ### Contributing
-Using **GitHub Desktop**, create and checkout to your own branch and perform the following:
+Open this repository in your **GitHub Desktop** then create and checkout to your own branch.

+Then on your **IDE**, perform the following:

 Create your personal `php` file inside the `public/members/data` folder.
         <br>